 Your moat will be your entire UX and the business rules behind it.
 This is where you want to direct as many resources as you can.

 Integrating SAAS and FOSS doesn’t come free, but they represent hundreds of thousands of lines of code you don’t have to pay for or wait to be written.
 They also represent code you don’t have to maintain.
 In general, you can estimate that the ongoing maintenance and support of any code written for you will cost about 20% of the development cost per year.
 It’s just like maintaining machinery in a factory.
 Pieces start to rust and eventually stop working.

 Bolting together your first MVP, and the next

 Hopefully this article has opened your eyes to a different approach to building your MVP.
 Thinking like Frankenstein, building with off-the-shelf parts whenever you can, will accelerate your path towards your MVP.
 It will shorten your iteration times and increase the number of iterations you can squeeze out of your budget.

-Doing it well requires a wide knowledge of the library and services available and how they fit together.
+Doing it well requires a wide knowledge of the libraries and services available and how they fit together.
 This is part of SoftwareSeni’s expertise.
-Collaborating with you to breakdown your product idea into the optimum combination buy and build is a key part of our lean strategy.
+Collaborating with you to break down your product idea into the optimum combination of buy and build is a key part of our lean strategy.